 If you want to keep on advancing in your career, you have to keep on growing.
 This means keep on learning, keep on adapting, and keep on putting the effort in.
+From taking courses on hospitality management to fashion or business analytics, the choices are endless.
 Nobody wants to be stuck where they already are, because with experience you risk being replaced by a younger, cheaper option anyway.
-No, adding to your value is definitely the way to go for long-term benefits.
+Adding to your value is definitely the way to go for long-term benefits.

 Forbes has even pointed out that your career future could depend on on-going learning, so you know this is serious business.
 The thing is, some areas are difficult to learn in unless you invest a lot of time or money.
 However, others can be quite easy, and these are the ones we’re looking at today.
 Places you can expand your career knowledge in a cost-effective way, getting the best return for any time or money invested – not to mention your effort!

 Social skills matter in all areas of the workplace.
 Sales personnel have to be good at building rapport with customers, likewise middle management needs to be able to effectively manage their people without becoming would-be dictators.
 Social skills are even more vital in difficult jobs, and it’s easy to imagine how the ability to communicate and listen effectively would be helpful on a large team project.